Science Education Series

 Ongoing Research

-Hundreds of clinical trials are exploring UC MSCs for conditions like osteoarthritis, graft-versus-host disease, and autoimmune disorders.
+Hundreds of clinical trials are exploring UC MSCs for conditions including osteoarthritis, graft-versus-host disease, and autoimmune disorders.
 This page is intended for educational purposes only and does not constitute medical advice.
 The relationship between nutrition and regenerative therapies continues to be an active area of scientific investigation.

-Live Chat Free Consultation
+Live Chat Consultation